edgar2020/druid/docs/querying/sql-functions.md

 To load a datasource included with Druid, access the [web console](../operations/web-console.md) and go to **Load data > Batch - SQL > Example data**.
+Select **Connect data**, and parse using the default settings.
+On the page to configure the schema, select the datasource label and enter the name of the datasource listed above.

 Use the following query to create the `array-example` datasource: